 Shochu refers to Japanese distilled liquor.
-The base can be rice, potato, sweet potato, barley, corn, or sugar cane.
-Drink as is or use to make fruit infusions, such as umeshu (plum wine).
+The base can range from rice, potato, sweet potato, barley, corn, or sugar cane.
+Drink as is or use to make fruit infusions, such as umeshu plum wine.

-It is produced around Japan, but is especially prevalent in Kyushu (southern Japan).
+It is produced around Japan, especially in Kyushu (southern Japan).
+Kagoshima prefecture in Kyushu is famous for its sweet potato shochu, and Kumamoto for its rice shochu.

 Table of contents